Message IconCustomer SupportUser IconContact SalesLock IconLogin

 What's Changing in the 2026 Update

 The revision reflects the EU's shift from public sector e-invoicing mandates to full B2B mandates across member states.
-Key expected changes include:
+Key changes include:

 The question is whether it affects you or your customers?